Great news if you’re a Telstra NBN customer: you may be getting a surprise speed boost in the coming weeks.

 Essentially, Telstra is passing on faster speeds to all customers on its fixed-line NBN connections at no extra cost.
 So if you’re on a Telstra fibre or HFC plan, expect your service to run a little smoother soon.

 According to Telstra, its own engineers have been working with NBN Co to make the faster speeds available now to 1.6 million Telstra NBN customers.
 If you’re a consumer or small business customer on a fixed-line Telstra NBN plan, the change will be rolled out to your service within the next 30 days.

 The speed upgrade will happen automatically, so customers won’t need to opt in, change their modem settings, or alter their current Telstra plan.
 While you may not notice a huge difference – particularly if you’re already on a fast NBN 100 or even NBN 50 plan – running regular speed tests on your connection should give you an indication of whether your download speeds have improved.

-Telstra’s NBN plans begin at $75 per month for just 500GB of data at NBN 25 speeds.
-If you’d like unlimited data, you can upgrade to NBN 50 from $90 per month.
+Telstra’s NBN plans begin at $80 per month for unlimited data at NBN 25 speeds.
+If you’d like faster speeds, you can upgrade to NBN 50 from $90 per month.
 All Telstra NBN plans are contract-free and currently include three months of free BINGE, as well as a home phone line and unlimited standard calls.

 The following table shows a selection of published Telstra NBN plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.